-The no-annual-fee IHG Rewards Traveler Credit Card follows this year’s trend of best-ever introductory bonuses.
-You’ll earn 120,000 IHG points after spending $2,000 in eligible purchases on the card in the first three months of card membership.
-Its big sister—the IHG Rewards Premier Credit Card—commands an annual fee of $99 but comes with a 140,000-point introductory offer and the type of benefits usually associated with high annual fee cards.
+Even better, its big sister—the IHG Rewards Premier Credit Card—has boosted its welcome bonus to 175,000 IHG points, the highest this card has ever seen.
+This card commands an annual fee of $99 but comes with the type of benefits usually associated with cards with high annuals.
 Think: five points per dollar spent on travel and dining, up to a $100 statement credit for Global Entry or TSA PreCheck, and Platinum Elite status within the IHG portfolio.

-Welcome offer: Earn 140,000 bonus miles after spending $3,000 on purchases within the first three months.
-(The standard offer is typically 125,000 miles.)
+Welcome offer: Earn 175,000 bonus points after spending $3,000 on purchases within the first three months.
+(The standard offer ranges between 125,000 and 140,000 points.)

 Annual fee: $99

 Earn points: Earn 26 points per dollar (yes, you read that correctly) on purchases made at IHG hotels and resorts and five points per dollar on all non-IHG travel, dining, and gas.
 Earn three points per dollar on everything else.
-Put in perspective, the previous version of the card only allotted one point per dollar spent on non-IHG travel and everyday purchases, and two points per dollar on dining and gas.
+Put in perspective, the previous version of the card only allotted one point per dollar spent on non-IHG travel and everyday purchases and two points per dollar on dining and gas.

 Key perks: You’ll automatically gain Platinum Elite status, which usually requires either 40 nights each year or earning 60,000 qualifying points at IHG properties.
 Top perks of Platinum Elite status include late checkout, complimentary room upgrades (space available), complimentary Wi-Fi, and 60 percent bonus points on hotel purchases.
 Also earn an Anniversary Free Night certificate every year of card membership, valued at 40,000 points.

-Welcome offer: Earn 120,000 bonus miles after spending $2,000 on purchases within the first three months.
-(The standard offer is typically 60,000 miles.)
+Welcome offer: Earn 120,000 bonus points after spending $2,000 on purchases within the first three months.
+(The standard offer is typically 60,000 to 80,000 points.)

 Annual fee: $0